argonautproject/scheduling/source/pages/provider-scheduling.md

 The Client searches for available appointments across system(s) based on simple search criteria provided by the patient or on behalf of the patient.
 This step is the key transaction for this Scheduling Use Case.
 It asks the questions: when to book?
 It is dynamic and complex because of multiple dependencies.

-{% include img.html img="diagrams/Slide23.png" caption="Figure:  Appointment Availability Discovery and Search" %}
+{% include img.html img="diagrams/Slide23.png" caption="Appointment Availability Discovery and Search" %}

 This step uses the Appointment Availability Search Operation and its usage and examples are described in the [Patient Use Cases](patient-scheduling.html#appointment-availability-discovery-and-search).